cgeroux/python-openstack-executor/README.rst

   $openstack-executor ACTIONS.XML

 where the ACTIONS.xml file describes the actions you wish to perform.
-The "examples_action_xml_files" directory contains a number of example files of how this ACTIONS.xml input file might look.
+A "-h" or "--help" option can be specified to also describe usage and available options.
+The "examples_action_xml_files" directory contains a number of examples of this ACTIONS.xml input file.
 This directory can be found either in the original source code under the "python-openstack-executor/openstack_executor" directory or in the case of a user install in